-Frances Shaw died in March of 1901.
-Dr. Shaw continued to live at 283 Dartmouth with the Smiths until he remarried, in January of 1903, to Melinda A. Westcott, a teacher in Marlborough.
+Samuel Shaw continued to live with the Smiths until he remarried, in January of 1903, to Melinda A. Westcott, a teacher in Marlborough.
 They moved to Marlborough, where he died in July of 1911.

 Eugene and Carrie Smith continued to live at 283 Dartmouth until about 1920.
 By the 1921-1922 winter season, they had moved to The Puritan at 390 Commonwealth.
 He continued to maintain his offices at 283 Dartmouth until his death in May of 1925.

 On September 30, 1925, 283 Dartmouth was acquired from Eugene Smith’s estate by real estate dealer Ray C. Johnson, and on December 5, 1925, it was was acquired from him by real estate dealer William H. Agry as trustee of a real estate investment trust he formed in 1912 with Edward N. Chase and Ralph E. Johnson.